 Gains in female participation rates in ATI courses were preserved in FY23 with the resumption of in-person courses.
 Following a reduction in FY21 and strong rebound in FY22, the increased female participation rate was maintained in FY23 at almost 40 percent of participants.
 Moreover, the absolute number of women in FY23 was higher than in the pre-pandemic period (Figure 4(a)).

-Country participation in ATI courses by gender remains uneven.
-Some countries have generally over
+Country participation at ATI courses by gender remains uneven.
+Some countries have generally over 50 percent representation of women (e.g., Botswana, Cape Verde, Lesotho, Madagascar, Mauritius,